Visit Goose Pond to experience first-class birding, a prairie wetland, and gorgeous restored tallgrass prairies.

 A RICH (and Continuing) HISTORY

 The legacy of Goose Pond extends far beyond its borders.
-Prairie seeds collected at the sanctuary have not only helped restore Madison Audubon properties, but many other landscapes throughout Wisconsin, including countless public and private restorations like those at Pleasant Valley Conservancy and Langer Family Park in Marshall, WI.
+Prairie seeds collected at the sanctuary have not only helped restore Madison Audubon properties, but many other landscapes throughout Wisconsin.

 CONSERVATION PROJECTS AT GOOSE POND SANCTUARY